cloudoperators/greenhouse/docs/user-guides/team/rbac.md

   teamRef: my-team
   roleRef: pod-read
   clusterSelector:
+    labelSelector:
       matchLabels:
         environment: production
 ```

 ### Aggregating TeamRoles

-It is possible with RBAC to aggregate rbacv1.ClusterRoles.
+It is possible with Kubernetes RBAC to aggregate rbacv1.ClusterRoles.
 This is also supported for TeamRoles.
-By specifying `.spec.Labels` on a TeamRole the resulting ClusterRole on the target cluster will have the same labels set.
-Then it is possible to aggregate multiple ClusterRole resources by using a rbacv1.AggregationRule.
+All label specified on a TeamRole's `.spec.Labels` will be set on the rbacv1.ClusterRole created on the target cluster.
+This makes it possible to aggregate multiple rbacv1.ClusterRole resources by using a rbacv1.AggregationRule.
 This can be specified on a TeamRole by setting `.spec.aggregationRule`.

 More details on the concept of Aggregated ClusterRoles can be found in the Kubernetes documentation: [Aggregated ClusterRoles](https://kubernetes.io/docs/reference/access-authn-authz/rbac/#aggregated-clusterroles)